-Every classroom needs a place students can go where they feel safe, can calm down, or solve problems.
+Every classroom needs a place for students to go where they feel safe, can calm down, or solve problems.
 It should be a place that is cozy with visual supports, that is away from the load spaces in the classroom.
-It is a place students can go when they feel various emotions like sad, mad, frustrated, nervous, or even tired.
+It is a place students can go when they feel various emotions like sad, mad, frustration, nervous, or even tired.
 Sometimes students (teachers too) need to take a break from what’s going on around them so they can regain control of their emotions.
 Make sure you read to the end and grab the FREEBIE!

-Just remember, the safe place is NOT time out.
+Just remember: the safe place is NOT time out.
 You want to make a place students WANT to go to calm down.
-Being upset or having a problem is not a punishment, it’s a life skill.
+Being upset or having a problem is not a punishment; it’s a life skill.
 We need to teach them, not punish them.

 What you need to create a safe place or cozy corner:

 - pillow, bean bag, or rug in cool, relaxing colors

 - calm down kit with sensory goodies (squishy toys, sensory bottles, child-safe mirror, social story, deep breath chart, etc.)

 - stuffed animal